-Dane County is soliciting applications from organizations interested in operating a minor home repair program in 2017 targeted to low-and-moderate income residents of single-family owner occupied housing located in the Dane County Urban County Consortium (Appendix A).
-Funding is expected to be available under the HUD-funded Community Development Block Grant (CDBG) program.
-Please refer to the attached document: CDBG MINOR HOME REPAIR ASSISTANCE GRANT PROGRAM STANDARDS for additional details (Appendix B).
+Dane County is soliciting applications from organizations interested in operating a major home rehabilitation program in 2017 targeted to low-and-moderate income residents of single-family owner occupied housing located in the participating municipalities of the Dane County Urban County Consortium listed in Appendix A. Funding is expected to be available under the HUD-funded Community Development Block Grant (CDBG) program.
+The County reserves the right to fund this project with Home Investment Partnership (HOME) funds.
+This change in funding source and its implications will be discussed with prospective Subrecipient(s).
+Please refer to the attached document: CDBG HOUSING REHABILITATION DEFERRED PAYMENT LOANS PROGRAM STANDARDS for additional details.
+(Appendix B)